 and creative director

-Imagine being a young person, several drinks down.
-As you leave a bar with a new friend in tow, you see a display of colorful matchbooks that read, “Cover Before Striking.”
-You tuck it in your pocket.
-Instead, of matches, it contains a condom and safe-sex tips.
-Our multi-pronged campaign approach: reach HIV/AIDS, at-risk populations where we have the greatest chance of changing behavior.
-Working with Positive Directions, after the initial 2004 campaign launch, we developed targeted versions for Spanish speakers and the African-American community, populations at higher risk.
+These matchbooks read, “Cover Before Striking.”
+Instead, of matches, each book contains a condom and safe-sex tips.
+Our multi-pronged campaign reached HIV/AIDS, at-risk populations where we have the greatest chance of changing behavior.
+Working with Positive Directions, after the initial 2004 campaign launch, we developed targeted versions for Spanish speakers and the African-American community.
 With all the new medications that have become available and AIDS victims living longer, people need to know that this is still a dreadful disease that kills.

-Planet Hair owners Tod and Linda Ernst and Graham Ross founded ArtAID in 1993 and through it, helped raise more than a million dollars for people living with HIV/AIDS.
-It evolved from a small runway show drawing 150 people and generating revenues of $5,000 to a Vegas-caliber spectacular with standing-room-only crowds, silent and live art auctions and six-figure revenues.
-Sonia and the Greteman Group team were there from the start, too, creating the ArtAID name and developing each year’s head-turning, risk-taking theme and marketing.
-Who could forget Return of the Killer Beehive or Divine Diva and the Big Wigs?
-A big shout-out to all involved.
+Planet Hair owners Tod and Linda Ernst and Graham Ross founded ArtAID in 1993 and helped raise more than a million dollars for people living with HIV/AIDS.
+It evolved from a small runway show drawing 150 people and generating $5,000 to a Vegas-caliber spectacular with standing-room-only crowds, silent and live art auctions and six-figure revenues.
+Sonia and the team were there from the start, creating the ArtAID name and developing each year’s head-turning, risk-taking theme.
+Who could forget Return of the Killer Beehive?
 The show’s 20-year-run ended in 2013 when event organizers decided it was time for a change (and to take a breather).
 There will never be anything quite like ArtAID.

-Being outside, in the fresh air, exploring, connects us to the Earth.
+Being outside connects us to the Earth.
 And to ourselves.
 Too many kids today spend their days online, not in the woods.
-Staring at screens instead of stars.
 Our Nuts for Nature 2007 holiday campaign provided proceeds to the local chapter of Roots & Shoots, an international project of the Jane Goodall Institute.
-We created packaging containing a nature-inspired board book (full of activities and inspiration), bird seed and trail mix.
-In addition to gifting this to our clients, Nuts for Nature could be purchased at the Exploration Place, Wichita’s great children’s science museum and the site of Roots & Shoots’ meetings.
-Proceeds benefitted the group.
+We created packaging containing a nature-inspired board book, bird seed and trail mix.
+In addition to gifting this to our clients, Nuts for Nature could be purchased at the Exploration Place, Wichita’s children’s science museum.
 The book’s best tip – build a backyard habitat – had an interactive component.
 A microsite let kids playfully place critters and plants in water, sky, land or underground environments.
 The next step: getting them outside.